velish-qubadov/Image-Caption-Generator/README.md

 ## Model Architecture
 The model consists of two main parts:

-**1.Feature Extractor:**
-We use a pre-trained DenseNet201 model (without its top classification layer) to extract image features.
-These features capture rich visual information from input images.

-**2.Caption Generator:**
-The extracted image features are passed through a dense layer and reshaped, then concatenated with embedded caption sequences.
+**1. Feature Extraction Module**
+-Utilizes a pretrained DenseNet201 backbone (trained on ImageNet) with the classification head removed.

+-The output is a fixed-size 1920-dimensional feature vector representing high-level semantic information of the image.

+**2. Caption Generation Module**
+-The input caption sequences are tokenized and embedded using an Embedding layer that maps each word index to a dense vector representation.

+-The embedded captions are concatenated with the image features to form a joint input representation.

-This combined input is processed by an LSTM network, which generates captions word-by-word.
+-This combined input is fed into an LSTM (Long Short-Term Memory) network which models the temporal dependencies and generates hidden states for each word position.

-The output is a softmax layer that predicts the next word in the sequence.
+-A Dense layer with softmax activation is applied at each time step to predict the probability distribution over the vocabulary for the next word in the sequence.

 ## Streamlit
 ![Streamlit prediction](assest/Streamlit_pred.png)